 I felt compelled to write this after facing my own struggles as a writer.
 Each of us has something we want to do, a goal we want to reach, but getting there can feel daunting and almost impossible some days.
 But as the nameless boy in this story said: “Don’t expect yourself to be an expert at something you’ve barely done before.
 Making the perfect net (or whatever your goal may be) is hard—more than hard—which is why you start where you’re at now and keep practicing.”

-You’ll be seeing more of this mysterious character in other stories. 😉 Be sure and subscribe to this blog’s email list so you can get in on book sneak peeks, special giveaways (when held), and more from me!
+😉 Be sure and subscribe to my email list so you can get special sneak previews and other bookish things from me!

 © 2017-present, author E.E.
 Rawls and RawlsE.wordpress.com